What Is a Vehicle Service Contract?

 Vehicle service contract vs. manufacturer warranty

-Manufacturers’ warranties (aka factory warranties) come with every new vehicle sold in the United States.
-For example, many cars come with:
+Manufacturer warranties (aka factory warranties) come with every new vehicle sold in the U.S. and are included in the purchase price.
+Many cars come with these plans:

-• A five-year/60,000-mile powertrain warranty, which covers the engine, transmission, drive systems, seatbelts and air bags
+• 5-year/60,000-mile powertrain warranty: Covers the engine, transmission, drive systems, seatbelts and airbags.

-All manufacturers’ warranties automatically transfer to vehicles’ subsequent owners until the warranties expire.
+All manufacturer warranties automatically transfer to subsequent owners until they expire.
 So, if you buy a used car that’s under five model years old, you might still have some factory warranty remaining.

 » LEARN: Car warranty check by VIN

-A vehicle service contract, in contrast, is an optional add-on that can provide coverage beyond the manufacturer’s warranty period.
+A vehicle service contract, in contrast, is an optional add-on you buy separately, either from the automaker or a third-party provider.

-These plans are available from both manufacturers and third-party warranty companies.
 If you buy a brand-new Toyota tomorrow, the dealer will probably try to sell you a Toyota Extra Care contract.
 However, you could also buy an extended warranty from a company like Endurance later on.
-(Manufacturers’ extended warranties typically require you to buy them while your factory warranty is still active.)
+Note that you typically have to buy an automaker’s extended warranty while your factory warranty is still active.

 Mechanical breakdown insurance is sold by insurance companies.

-Basically, vehicle service contracts can’t legally be considered warranties because “warranties” have to be included with the original purchase.
+Basically, vehicle service contracts can’t legally be considered warranties because “warranties” must be included with the original purchase.

 » LEARN: What to know about manufacturers’ extended warranties